CytronTechnologies/pxt-sumobit/README.md

-# SUMO:BIT Extension ofr Microsoft MakeCode
+# SUMO:BIT Extension for Microsoft MakeCode

 This code provides the driver for [**SUMO:BIT**](https://www.cytron.io/p-sumobit).